mui/material-ui/docs/src/pages/utils/popper/popper.md

 # Popper

-<p class="description">A Popper can be used to display some content on top of another.</p>
+<p class="description">A Popper can be used to display some content on top of another.
+It's an alternative to react-popper.</p>

 Things to know when using the `Popper` component: